tanhongit/dotfiles/readme.md

 bash install.sh
 ```

-Now, wait for a while, and you will see some messages question do you want to install some tools?
+Now, wait for a while, and you will see some messages questioning do you want to install some tools.
 If you want to install some tools, please answer **yes(y)**.

 # Screenshots demo